bluescan/tacent/README.md

 # Tacent
 Tacent is collection of C++ source files designed to be the basis for a game engine or other interactive project.
 Tacent is being released under the permissive MIT-style ISC licence.
 Originally the code was the backbone of the Tactile 3D project.

-Visual Studio 2019 Community Edition (Windows) and Codelite/Clang (Ubuntu) is being used to compile and run unit tests.
+Tacent is compiled with the MSVC compiler on windows and Clang on Linux.
 Some (selective) improvements to take advantage of C++17 features are being made.
+Modern CMake (target-based) is used to generate the build files.
+Generators for makefiles, ninja, NMake, and Visual Studio solutions have been tested.

 __Browse the Source__

-The files that are currently available can be browsed using Woboq, a Clang-based tool that marks-up C++ to web-ready HTML.
-This tool is being used under the ShareAlike License and the 'What is this' text has been removed.
-Attribution links remain in tact.
+Older versions cpp files can be browsed online using Woboq, a Clang-based tool that marks-up C++ to web-ready HTML.
 Woboq is being run on Windows 10 using the new Linux Subsystem.
 The source being browsed is out-of-date, but can bu useful for quick references / code-snips.
 Perhaps eventually a GitHub action can be made for it... right now the Woboq stuff is out of date.

 [Browse the source here.](http://upperboundsinteractive.com/Tacent/Modules/index.html)

-__Download the Source__

-The build instructions are simple: Open UnitTests/Windows/UnitTests.sln, press F7 in Visual Studio to build, and press F5 to run.
-Grab the code from this GitHub repository.

 ### Overview

 Tacent is divided into a number of separate packages called modules.
 Each module is a collection of related source files.
-The code requires a C++17 compiler.
 Some modules depend on others.
-The current set of modules is:

 * __Foundation__
 The base set of classes, functions, and types.
 Includes container types (lists, arrays, priority queues, ring buffers), a fast memory pool, big integer types, bitfields, units, a string class.
 Depends on nothing but platform libs.